Mutiny on the Bounty: Settlement

 After leaving Tahiti on 22 September 1789, Christian sailed Bounty west in search of a safe haven.
 He then formed the idea of settling on Pitcairn Island, far to the east of Tahiti; the island had been reported in 1767, but its exact location was never verified.
 After months of searching, Christian rediscovered the island on 15 January 1790, 188 nmi east of its recorded position.
-This longitudinal error contributed to the mutineers' decision to settle on Pitcairn.
+This longitudinal error had contributed to the mutineers' decision to settle on Pitcairn.

 On arrival the ship was unloaded and stripped of most of its masts and spars, for use on the island.
 It was set ablaze and destroyed on 23 January, either as an agreed upon precaution against discovery or as an unauthorised act by Quintal—in either case, there was now no means of escape.

 Pitcairn Island proved an ideal haven for the mutineers—uninhabited and virtually inaccessible, with plenty of food, water, and fertile land.
 For a while, the mutineers and Tahitians existed peaceably.
 Christian settled down with Mauatua; a son, Thursday October Christian, was born, as were other children.
 Christian's authority as leader gradually diminished, and he became prone to long periods of brooding and introspection.

 Gradually, tensions and rivalries arose over the increasing extent to which the Europeans regarded the Tahitians as their property, in particular the women who, according to Alexander, were "passed around from one 'husband' to the other".
 In September 1793 matters degenerated into extreme violence, when several of the mutineers—possibly including Christian, Williams, Martin, Mills, and Brown—were killed by Tahitians in a series of murders.
 Both Adams and one of the Tahitian women, Teehuteatuaonoa, later claimed that Christian was killed in this massacre.
 However, Adams' stories were inconsistent; over the years he also claimed that Christian had died of sickness or suicide.
 At any rate, his gravesite has never been found.
 According to Teehuteatuaonoa, Christian was shot and killed from behind while in the act of "clearing away some ground for a garden".

 In-fighting continued thereafter, and by 1794 the six Tahitian men were all dead, killed either by the widows of the murdered mutineers or by each other.
 Two of the four surviving mutineers, Young and Adams, assumed leadership and secured a tenuous calm, which was disrupted by the drunkenness of McCoy and Quintal after the former distilled an alcoholic beverage from a local plant.
 Some of the women attempted to leave the island in a makeshift boat but could not launch it successfully.
 Life continued uneasily until McCoy's suicide in 1798.
 A year later, after Quintal threatened fresh murder and mayhem, Adams and Young killed him and were able to restore peace.